EFForg/privacybadger/doc/DESIGN-AND-ROADMAP.md

 Privacy Badger aims to

- - protect users against non-consensual tracking by sites as they browse the Web.
+ - Protect users against non-consensual tracking by third-party domains as they browse the Web.

- - send and enforce the Do Not Track signal to sites (especially "third party" sites since they are in a position to collect a large fraction of the user's browsing history)
+ - Send and enforce the Do Not Track signal to sites (especially "third party" sites since they are in a position to collect a large fraction of the user's browsing history).

 Privacy badger consists of a primary tracker blocking algorithm, augmented by a number of secondary features that extend further privacy protection and